15cm/AMM/README.md

 - Multiple Aria2 servers support.
 Refresh interval of global status and tasks can be configured for each server.
 - ws/wss(self-signed certificate included) support
 - Dark Mode
-- Control Mode for controlling Aria2
+- Control Mode for task management

 # Screenshots
 ## Light Mode